 The simple math, above, clearly explains why Close Proximity Microwave Radiation Antennas (CPMRA) are hazardous and should not be allowed in public rights-of-way in residential zones.

-Conclusion: regulation of the operations of Wireless Telecommunications Facilities was not preempted from municipalities.
+Conclusion: regulation of the operations of Wireless Telecommunications Facilities was never preempted from local zoning authority.

 In the penultimate version of the TCA, in Section 107, the words operate and operation appear throughout.